 - Candidates are eligible to receive only one award under this program.
 Prior recipients are not eligible.

-- IRB approval is REQUIRED.
+- IRB submission is REQUIRED.
 Projects that are not subject to IRB approval may still be submitted.

 - Travel expenses